 Is the Taishan News Story a Buying Opportunity for Investors?

 One week after uranium mining companies saw their stocks negatively respond to a situation with a nuclear plant in Southeast China, investors are deciding if this is now a buying opportunity.
-A decline in the uranium mining sector stocks (ETF:URA) is, after a week, larger than had been in the same ETF one week after Fukushima’s seemingly more serious problems.
+A decline in some uranium mining sector stocks, after a week, is similar to one week after Fukushima’s seemingly more serious problems.
 Currently the Taishan Nuclear Power Plant, which is two-thirds owned by the French and one-third owned by the Chinese, is still operating, but there have been operational performance issues reported.
 The French have asked for help from the U.S. in assessing the complete situation.

 About the Nuclear Trend

 Nuclear energy has recently become widely embraced by the move to eliminate burning fossil fuels that emit carbon into the atmosphere.
 There is now a need for electricity production from a source as productive and reliable as fossil fuels to supplement the growing solar and wind output.
 This need is evident today, with newspaper headlines already showing how states like California are concerned that generation may not keep up with their summer demand.

 News from China